About the Undergraduate Program

 Students from around the world come to study computer science at Virginia Tech because of the extensive course offerings and cutting-edge research opportunities.
 From student organizations such as the Association for Women in Computing, CS-Squared and the Association for Computing Machinery to research projects using the latest technology, there are always opportunities and challenges to help today's students become the technology leaders and innovators of tomorrow.

-The bachelor of science degree in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science degree in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

-Program objectives and outcomes
+Program objectives and student outcomes

 - an ability to apply knowledge of mathematics and science to carry out analysis of computer science problems and design appropriate solutions